Trusted WordPress tutorials, when you need them most.

 If, for some reason, you would prefer to go with a Bluehost alternative, then we recommend using either SiteGround or Hostinger because both are excellent solutions.

-Once you have signed up for WordPress hosting plan and set up your domain name, you can go ahead to WordPress installation step.
+Once you have signed up for the WordPress hosting plan and set up your domain name, you can go ahead to the WordPress installation step.

-If you signed up with Bluehost using our link above, then WordPress will be automatically installed for you.
+If you sign up with Bluehost using our link above, then they will install WordPress for you automatically.

 If you used a different WordPress hosting provider, then you need to install WordPress by following our ultimate guide on how to install WordPress.